-Join our conservation team on an incredible snorkeling excursion in the balmy waters around Alphonse Island.
+Join our conservation team on an incredible snorkelling excursion in the balmy waters around Alphonse Island.
 Get in the water with these iconic, friendly giants and see them up close.

-During the experience, individual Manta rays spotted are recorded by taking photos of them.
-These photos are used to identify individuals and assists with tracking their movements.
-If the photos that you take are used to identify a new individual Manta ray, you have the privilege to name it.
+During the experience, snorkelers are encouraged to take photos of each individual Manta Ray that they spot.
+These photos are used to identify individuals in collaboration with the Manta Trust and assist with tracking their movements.
+If the photos that you take are used to identify a new individual Manta Ray, you have the privilege to name it.